rooa/eve/paper/main.md

 ## Effect of hyperparameters {#sec:exp_hyp}
 In this experiment, we study the behavior of Eve with respect to the two hyperparameters introduced over Adam: $\beta_3$ and $c$.
-We use the previously presented ResNet model on CIFAR 100, and a RNN model trained for question answering, on question 14 (picked randomly) of the bAbI-10k dataset[@weston2015towards].
+We use the previously presented ResNet model on \acs{CIFAR 100}, and a \ac{RNN} model trained for question answering, on question 14 (picked randomly) of the bAbI-10k dataset[@weston2015towards].
 The question answering model composes two separate GRUs (with hidden layers of size 256 each) for question sentences, and story passages.